planetarypy/pvl/docs/quantities.rst

 ============================

 The PVL specifications supports the notion that PVL Value Expressions can contain an optional PVL Units Expression that follows the PVL Value.
+This combination of information: a value followed by a unit can be represented by a single object that we might call a quantity.

+There is no fundamental Python object type that represents a value and the units of that value.
+However, libraries like ``astropy`` and ``pint`` have implemented "quantity" objects (and managed to name them both Quantity, but they have slightly different interfaces).
-By default, the ``pvl`` library includes the :class:`pvl._collections.Units` class which is implemented as a :class:`collections.namedtuple` with a ``value`` and a ``unit`` parameter.
-This kind of Python object, although not supported by the standard library, is sometimes also referred to as a 'quantity' object in other 3rd party libraries.
+In order to avoid optional dependencies, the ``pvl`` library provides the :class:`pvl._collections.Units` class, implemented as a :class:`collections.namedtuple` with a ``value`` and a ``unit`` parameter.
+However, the ``unit`` parameter is just a string and so the ``pvl`` quantity objects doesn't have the super-powers that the ``astropy`` and ``pint`` quntity objects do.

-This means that when PVL text is parsed by :func:`pvl.load` or :func:`pvl.loads` when a PVL Value followed by a PVL Units Expression is encountered, the returned Python object will be a :class:`pvl._collections.Units` object.
+By default, this means that when PVL text is parsed by :func:`pvl.load` or :func:`pvl.loads` and when a PVL Value followed by a PVL Units Expression is encountered, a :class:`pvl._collections.Units` object will be placed in the returned dict-like.

 Likewise when :func:`pvl.dump` or :func:`pvl.dumps` encounters a :class:`pvl._collections.Units` its value and units will be serialized with the right PVL syntax.

 However, the ``pvl`` library also supports the use of other quantity objects.

 --------------------------------------------
 Getting other quantity objects from PVL text